cookpad/arproxy/README.md

 ## Welcome to Arproxy
 Arproxy is a proxy between ActiveRecord and Database adapters.
-You can make a custom proxy what analyze and/or modify the SQLs before DB adapter executes them.
+You can make a custom proxy what analyze and/or modify SQLs before DB adapter executes them.

 ## Getting Started
-Write your proxy like this:
+Write your proxy and its configurations in Rails' config/initializers:

 ```ruby
 class QueryTracer < Arproxy::Base